Blinken talks Lula White House visit, Venezuela with top Brazil diplomat

 Contact with the Venezuelan government of President Nicolas Maduro has been discussed with Lula even before his inauguration on Sunday.

-In early December, U.S. National Security Advisor Jake Sullivan and President Joe Biden's adviser for Latin America Juan Gonzalez visited Lula and Venezuela was on the agenda.
+In early December, U.S. National Security Advisor Jake Sullivan and President Joe Biden's advisor for Latin America Juan Gonzalez visited Lula and Venezuela was on the agenda.

 Sullivan told Lula that there must be an election in Venezuela that Washington can consider "fair" in order to recognize the winner, according to former Brazilian Foreign Minister Celso Amorim who attended the meeting.

-In November, Washington issued a license allowing U.S. oil major Chevron to expand operations in Venezuela and bring Venezuelan crude to the United States, on the condition of a renewed political dialogue.
+Washington last month issued a license allowing U.S. oil major Chevron to expand operations in Venezuela and bring Venezuelan crude to the United States, on the condition of a renewed political dialogue.

 Lula restored relations and invited Maduro to his inauguration, though the Venezuelan president did not attend.